Emil Lang: Western Front

 When Allied forces launched Operation Overlord, the invasion of German-occupied Western Europe on 6 June, III.
 Gruppe was immediately ordered to relocate to Villacoublay Airfield.
 That day, the Gruppe reached Nancy, arriving in Villacoublay the following day where it was subordinated to II.
 Fliegerkorps (2nd Air Corps).
 Its primary objective was to fly fighter-bomber missions in support of the German ground forces.
 The Gruppe flew its first missions on 7 June to the combat area east of Caen and the Orne estuary.

 In June, Lang claimed 15 aerial victories, including his 150th—a United States Army Air Forces (USAAF) P-47 Thunderbolt on 14 June 1944—and four P-51 Mustang fighters shot down in four minutes on 20 June 1944, plus another four P-51s on 24 June.
-Hauptmann (Captain) Lang was then made Gruppenkommandeur (Group Commander) of the II./Jagdgeschwader 26 "Schlageter" (JG 26—2nd Group of the 26th Fighter Wing) on 28 June 1944.
+Hauptmann (Captain) Lang was then made Gruppenkommandeur (Group Commander) of the II.
+Gruppe of Jagdgeschwader 26 "Schlageter" (JG 26—2nd Group of the 26th Fighter Wing) on 28 June 1944.
+He replaced Hauptmann Johannes Naumann who had been injured in aerial combat on 23 June.
 On 9 July, he claimed three Royal Air Force (RAF) Supermarine Spitfires (victories 160–162)—no Spitfires were shot down this day: American historian Donald Caldwell noted that his claims were exaggerated but asserted Lang's ebullience, energy and drive made him an effective combat leader.
 On 15 August 1944 two P-47s, and on 25 August 1944 three P-38 Lightning fighters in five minutes.
 The hard-hit 428th Fighter Squadron, 474th Fighter Group lost 8 P-38s, its worst combat performance.
 The 429th also lost three P-38s.
 Not a single Fw 190 was lost.
-The Bf 109-equipped III./Jagdgeschwader 76 (Fighter Wing 76) were also involved and claimed six P-38s.
+The Bf 109-equipped III.
+Gruppe of Jagdgeschwader 76 (Fighter Wing 76) were also involved and claimed six P-38s.
 During the day it lost 21 Bf 109s, three pilots killed and 18 missing.

 He claimed three Spitfires in two missions for his final victories (victories 171–173) on 26 August.
 His victims most likely belonged to 421 and 341 Squadron RAF.
 Between 24 May and 28 August 1944, Lang had claimed 29 aerial victories on the Western Front, including nine P-51 Mustangs.
 On 6 June 1944, his group was the first to reach 100 aerial victories over Normandy, earning him and his group a second and final reference in the Wehrmachtbericht on 30 August.